In this short guide, we look at how Hemp rates in terms of sustainability and eco friendliness according to different measures.

 Hemp can also constrict the growth of other plants out in the wild – making it similar to a weed in some ways.

-A problem that countries outside China can face is that China can grow Hemp so economically.
-Other countries can struggle to compete from a production price competition perspective.
+A problem that countries outside of China can face is that China can grow Hemp so competitively in an economic sense.

-So, there can be price based, legal and practical based (on how efficiently and quickly it can be harvested and processed) restrictions or limitations on Hemp fibre.
+So, there can be price based, legal based and practical based restrictions or limitations on Hemp fibre.

-Hemp might be better environmentally than regular cotton for example (because of less pesticides, less water and lesser land requirements), but there may be better eco friendly and sustainable options overall such as organic cotton, Tencel/lyocell, other organic options, or even a Hemp that has been certified to not use chemicals or dyes at the processing stage.
+Hemp might be better environmentally than regular cotton for example (because of less pesticides, less water and lesser land requirements), but there may be better eco friendly and sustainable options overall such as organic cotton, Tencel/lyocell, other organic options, or even a Hemp that has been certified to not use chemicals, dyes or other potentially harmful or synthetic chemicals at the processing stage.

 How Much Water Is Used To Grow & Produce/Manufacture Hemp